moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 1. Requires Elasticsearch as the search cluster.
 1. Database ID values must remain consistent between cells.
 Cluster wide unique database sequences are [planned for Cells](../decisions/008_database_sequences.md).

+#### Use existing indexing framework

+Organization migration could be automated by using the existing indexing framework.
+Once an organization is put into maintenance mode and all PostgreSQL and gitaly data has been moved, the organization can be queued for indexing in the destination cell.

+To support this:

+#### Pros

+1. Cells can use any search cluster type and version.
+1. Existing framework is well tested and understood by team members.

+#### Cons

+1. Indexing may take too long for organizations.
+We need to benchmark different organization sizes.
+1. There are no indicators when indexing is complete for database records.
+Organizations will have missing search results until indexing is complete.
+1. Additional load on GitLab instance including Sidekiq, Gitaly, and PostgreSQL.
+Other Sidekiq jobs in the cell will impact indexing completion.

 ## 4. Evaluation